-HB2810: Civil Asset Forfeiture; Conviction; Procedures-Referred to House Criminal Justice Reform 2/8
+HB2810: Civil Asset Forfeiture; Conviction; Procedures-Referred to House Criminal Justice Reform 2/8.
+Hearing in CJR on 2/17.

 - Introduced by Rep. Grantham - The list of property subject to seizure and forfeiture is modified to require the proceeds to be traceable to an offense that resulted in a criminal conviction.
 Property is subject to forfeiture only if the owner is convicted of an offense to which forfeiture applies and the state establishes by clear and convincing evidence that the property is subject to forfeiture.